Cubs vs. Pirates Player Props Betting Odds

 |0

-- Ke'Bryan Hayes has 15 doubles, five triples, four home runs, 15 walks and 28 RBI (64 total hits).
-He's also swiped seven bases.
+- Andrew McCutchen has seven doubles, nine home runs, 39 walks and 24 RBI (53 total hits).
+He has stolen seven bases.

-- Hayes has picked up a hit in two straight games.
-During his last five outings he is batting .455 with two doubles, a triple and four RBI.
+- McCutchen has picked up a hit in two straight games.
+During his last five outings he is hitting .235 with a home run, six walks and an RBI.

 |Opponent